JEANNE GANG, FAIA, FRIBA (1964-)

 1999 - The Susann Craig Loft, aka Belden Loft, 2650 West Belden Avenue, Chicago IL.
 Renovation of an industrial building in Logan Square.
 Susann Craig was an art collector from whom Gang once rented a room.

-2009 - The Maisonette, Chicago IL.
-Transformation of a former ballroom space into an 8,100+ sf modern home.
+2009 - aka Maisonette, 1300 North State Parkway, Chicago IL.
+Transformation of a former ballroom space in the Ambassador West building into an 8,100+ sf modern home.
+Status unknown.

 2009 - The Aqua Tower, Aqua at Lakeshore East Apartments, 225 North Columbus Drive, Chicago IL.
 An 82-unit mixed use residential skyscraper.
 Architect of record is James Loewenberg of Loewenberg Associates.

-2012 - The Foreclosed: Rehousing the American Dream Exhibit, New York NY.
-Exhibit only.
-During summer 2011, five interdisciplinary teams of architects, urban planners, ecologists, engineers, and landscape designers worked in public workshops at MoMA PS1 to envision new housing and transportation infrastructures that could catalyze urban transformation, particularly in the country's suburbs.
-Presented at the Museum of Modern Art in 2012, it explored new architectural possibilities for cities and suburbs in the aftermath of the foreclosure crisis.
+2012 - The Foreclosed: Rehousing the American Dream Exhibition, Museum of Modern Art, New York NY.
+During summer 2011, five interdisciplinary teams of architects, urban planners, ecologists, engineers, and landscape designers worked in public workshops at MoMA PS1 to envision new housing and transportation infrastructures that could catalyze urban transformation in the country's suburbs.

 2014 - The Shoreland Apartments, 5454 South Shore Drive, Chicago IL.
 Renovation of the 1930s Shoreland Hotel into 330 apartments on 13 floors.
 The black and white photo is pre-renovation.